AndyIbanez/andyibanez-com/content/posts/common-cryptographic-operations-with-cryptokit.md

 Apple providing new cryptography tools is nothing new.
 They have provided the `Security` framework for a *very* long time, and a few years later they introduced `CommonCrypto`.
 The problem with these frameworks is that they can be very low level, being written in C, and it can be intimidating for new developers to adopt them in their project. `CryptoKit` abstracts a lot of the details and it provides easier interfaces for common operations such as hashing, encrypting, and even signing.

-In this article we will explore how to do common cryptographic operations with CriptoKit, and the downsides it currently has.
+In this article we will explore how to do common cryptographic operations with CryptoKit, and the downsides it currently has.

 # Introduction to CryptoKit